The Importance of Lighting for Home Interior Design

 What welcomed my children this morning

 On the ‘subject’ (excuse the pun!) of school I decided not long after I had my 3rd baby to pursue a career in Interior Design and I chose to study with the Interior Designers Hub.
 My absolute favourite module was lighting!
-Within my huddle group module 7 is known as ‘Sophie’s Module’ because I enjoyed it so much!
+I’m still in touch with so many of my fellow students and within my group, the lighting module is known as ‘Sophie’s Module’ because I enjoyed it so much!
 I’ve always enjoyed having quirky lights in my home and in my portfolio tasks for my assignments I chose unusual lighting as well.
 I like to make a functional necessity aesthetically pleasing but also it doesn’t hurt to have a talking point does it?
 For my 30th birthday my husband made me this lamp and I love it!
 He is often saying it should go but, why?
 It provides light to the room and is so special because he made it for me.
 Plus, no one else has one the same one!

 My ‘Lady Lamp’ which my husband made for me